aalihusni/bootup-my-repo/README.md

 - NodeJS Back-end (basic)
 - VueJS Front-end (wip)

+Pre-requisite
+  - Make sure you have installed [Docker](https://docs.docker.com/engine/install/)

 Purpose of this repository?
 - Showcase program written in various language.
-- Pre-requisite
-  - Make sure you have installed [Docker](https://docs.docker.com/engine/install/)

 - The front-end code will communicate with the endpoints from the other repository
 - Endpoints is available using respective ports